Uthjos/OrderTrackingApp/README.md

 ## How to Run

 - Open the project directory.
-- Run Main.java to launch the GUI.
+- Run Launcher.java to launch the GUI.
 - Import at least one order JSON to use functionality.

 ## Dependencies